texfaq/texfaq.github.io/FAQ-tutbitslatex.md

-The AMS publishes a "Short Math Guide for LaTeX", which is available (in several formats) via [http://www.ams.org/tex/amslatex.html](http://www.ams.org/tex/amslatex.html) (the "Additional Documentation" about half-way down the page.
+The AMS publishes a "Short Math Guide for LaTeX", which is available (in several formats) via [http://www.ams.org/tex/amslatex.html](http://www.ams.org/tex/amslatex.html) (the "Additional Documentation" about half-way down the page).

 Herbert Voß has written an extensive guide to mathematics in LaTeX, and a development of it has been